Bibek-Luitel/bibek-luitel.github.io/_pages/teaching.md

 ---

 ##### **Overview**
-With over a decade of teaching experience, I have served as a main instructor for more than ten graduate and undergraduate courses in management and leadership.
-My teaching spans institutions affiliated with Tribhuvan University and Bharathiar University in Nepal, where i have delivered foundational and advanced courses in management.
+With over a decade of teaching experience, I have served as the main instructor for more than ten graduate and undergraduate courses in management and leadership at institutions affiliated with Tribhuvan University and Bharathiar University in Nepal, delivering both foundational and advanced courses.

 ##### **Philosophy**
-I believe effective teaching goes beyond content delivery, it is about fostering curiosity, critical thinking, and practical application.
-My teaching philosophy centers on learner engagement, contextual relevance, and inclusive pedagogy.
-I strive to create a dynamic learning environment where students are encouraged to connect theoretical knowledge with real-world challenges.
+I believe effective teaching goes beyond content delivery to foster curiosity, critical thinking, and practical application, guided by a philosophy centered on learner engagement, contextual relevance, and inclusive pedagogy that cultivates a dynamic environment where students connect theory with real-world challenges.

 ##### **Graduate Course**